Senecio longiflorus (DC.) Sch.Bip.

 Kleinia longiflora, Senecio longiflorus subsp. longiflorus, Cineraria angulosa

-Senecio longiflorus is a much-branched succulent shrub with very fleshy blue-green stems, usually leafless or nearly during most of the year.
-It grows up to 2.3 feet (70 cm) tall.
-Stem and branches are erect or creeping, up to 0.3 inches (8 mm) in diameter, round at first, but later becoming somewhat prismatically angled or even furrowed (when dry), and decorated with groups of three dark green or purple lines.
-It produces bright yellow flowers on a short terminal inflorescence.
+Senecio longiflorus is a much-branched succulent shrub with very fleshy, blue-green stems, usually leafless or nearly leafless during most of the year.
+It can grow up to 2.3 feet (70 cm) tall.
+The stem and branches are erect or creeping and can reach up to 0.3 inches (8 mm) in diameter.
+They are round at first but later become somewhat prismatically angled or even furrowed (when dry) and are decorated with groups of three dark green or purple lines.

 How to Grow and Care